 Along the tree-lined back roads of Aiken County is the peaceful valley of Horse Creek.
 Southern mill villages have graced this area for centuries and southern industry was born.
-Native American crossroads, southern food, Dave the Potter, Blue Row houses are just a few of our favorite stores of the Horse Creek Valley.
+Native American crossroads, southern food, Dave the Potter, Blue Row houses are just a few of our favorite stories of the Horse Creek Valley.

 Graniteville is a historic little town started by William Gregg and is listed on the national registry of historic places.
-Greg described his town in a letter to Freeman Hunt in October of 1849.
+Gregg described his town in a letter to Freeman Hunt in October of 1849.
 “The village covers about 150 acres of ground, contains two handsome Gothic churches, an academy, hotel, 10 or 12 stores and about 100 cottages belong to the company and occupied by persons in their services.
 The house is varied in size from 3 to 9 rooms each nearly all built after the Gothic cottage order.”

 The first inhabitants of Graniteville were the Westo Indians and from them came the name Horse Creek.
 Later it became one of the world’s most model industrial villages.
 Graniteville furnished material for southern military purposes during the Civil War which enraged Sherman and he ordered the mills destroyed along with a paper mill in the valley.